-The Agricultural Situation, published II times a year by USDA's Statistical Reporting Service, is distributed free to crop and livestock reporters in connection with their work.
-Contents of the approved by the Office of Management and Rudget, January 15, 1971, Subscription price \$2,40 a Government Printing Office, Washington, D.C.
+The Agricultural Situation, published 11 times a year by USDA's Statistical Reporting Service, is distributed free to cmp and livestock reporters in connection with their work.
+Contents of the magnatine may be reprinted without permission.
+Use of funds for printing this publication were approved by the Office of Management and Budget, January 15, 1971, Subscription price 2,40 a Government Pointing Office, Washington, D.C.
 20402.